Coryphellina exoptata

-Coryphellina exoptata, which can be translated as the much-desired flabellina or desirable flabellina, is a species of colourful sea slug, a nudibranch, a marine gastropod mollusc in the family Flabellinidae.
+Coryphellina exoptata, which can be translated as the much-desired flabellina or desirable flabellina, common name “Cole’s nudibranch”, is a species of colourful sea slug, a marine gastropod mollusc in the family Flabellinidae.

 Distribution

 This species was described from Madang, Papua New Guinea.
 Coryphellina exoptata is widespread throughout the tropical waters of the Indo-West Pacific.

 Description

 Coryphellina exoptata is typically about 30 mm in length when mature but can reach 48 mm.